AdaCore/training_material/courses/fundamentals_of_ada/quiz/unconstrained_arrays_declaration/quiz.rst

     type My_Array is array (Integer range <>) of Boolean;

-How to declare an array of two elements?
+How to declare an array of two components?

 A. ``O : My_Array (2)``
 B. :answermono:`O : My_Array (1 ..
 2)`